frapa/typpy/README.md

 modules and is therefore able to perform type check that mypy is unable to perform.
 This particularly includes decorated classes and functions.

+## Goals

+Why another python type checker?

+ - Check most python source files, even if not explicitly annotated.
+Try to extract typing information if not available.
+ - Strict mode by default.
+Ensure your code is typed, but do not require dependencies to be typed.
+Our philosophy is that each line of code that is not type checked can contain a bug or error.
+ - Support gradual typing as an option.
+ - Support dynamic python constructs such as decorators.
+We make heavy use of them and annotating them right is a pain.
+Typpy tries to check typing even without decorator annotations.
+ - Provide great error messages.

 ## Requirements

 Typpy support Python 3.7 and newer.